 The sky goes black, your breakfast turns to a brick in your stomach.
 A research paper?
 FIVE pages long?
 Why???

-Maybe I’m being a little over-dramatic here.
+Maybe we’re being a little over-dramatic here.
 But not all of us are born gifted writers.
-In fact, I think it’s safe to say that most of us struggle a little or a lot with writing a research paper.
+In fact, we think it’s safe to say that most of us struggle a little or a lot in writing common types of essays like informative, argumentative, and compare and contrast essays.

-But fear not!!
-I can help you through it.
-If you follow these 11 steps I promise you will write a better essay, faster.
+But fear not!! we can help you through it.
+If you follow these 11 steps we promise you will write a better essay, faster.

-Oh… and before we get started, I HAVE to share with you the # 1 tool needed to write your research paper…
+Oh… and before we get started, we HAVE to share with you the # 1 tool needed to write your research paper…

-It is the same tool I used to write this blog article and make sure my grammar errors were caught without having to hire an expensive editor!
+It is the same tool we used to write this blog article and make sure my grammar errors were caught without having to hire an expensive editor!

 What is it you may ask?